FHaurum/FHSQLMonitor/README.md

 Have fun :-)

+March 7, 2025: Version 2.1.0 with with the new service "Partioned indexes", as well as improved the installation script.

 March 3, 2025: Version 2.0.0 with a completely redesigned Power BI report and added ability to specify which of the collected data should be loaded into the report and presented.

 May 1, 2022: Version 1.10.0 of Power BI desktop report has been updated with Resource Governor reports.